azraelrabbit/KieServerAdapter-DLA/README.md

 options let you retrieve new facts created by the rules flow (either use GetObjects to get them all or Query commands to get one or more specific new facts.)

+A `DroolsTypeAttribute` attribute can be used to identify the Java class name Drools will return for a given C# object model.
+Use the `InsertType` methods instead of the `Insert` methods to insert objects tagged with this attribute, which also allow you to set an explicit out-identifier to make later retrieval by out-identifier from the results easier.

-If you use GetObjects or Query, you should add the `DroolsTypeAttribute` to your data model classes to make using methods like `ObjectsOfType<T>` easier to use:
+Particularly if you use GetObjects or Query command, you should definitely add the `DroolsTypeAttribute` to your data model classes and use the `InsertType` methods to make using methods like `ObjectsOfType<T>` easier to use:

 ```csharp